tatianegercina/FinTech/02-Homework/18-Blockchain/Instructions/README.md

 - Screenshot the `puppeth` configuration once complete and save it to the Screenshots folder.

-- Initialize each node with the new `networkname.json`
+- Initialize each node with the new `networkname.json` with `geth`.

 - Run the first node, unlock the account, enable mining and the RPC flag.
 Only one node needs RPC enabled.